curiousoffice/playbook/README.rst

 Spend time writing and rewriting a `great headline<http://www.copyblogger.com/magnetic-headlines/>`_.
 It helps you narrow your
-focus, figure out the purpose of the post, and grab people's attention in the first place.
+focus, figure out the purpose of the post, and catch the reader's attention.
-When you begin writing, move the Issue to the "Drafts" column.
+When writing a post, first move the Issue to the “Drafts” column.
-Write the post in `Sophia<https://panel.sophilabs.io>`_, add tags to the post.
-Tags help our readers find related blog posts.
+Then write the post in `sophia<https://panel.sophilabs.io>`_, and be sure to add tags to the post.
+Tags help readers find related blog posts.
-When you're ready for feedback from the team, move the issue to "In Review" column and share the Issue URL with the team in Slack.
-Make changes based on their feedback and your judgement.
+When you’re ready for feedback from the team, move the issue to the “In Review” column and share the Issue URL with the team in Slack.
-When the post is ready to publish, give it a published date and change it status to published.
+Based on the feedback you’ve received and your own judgement, make any necessary changes.
+Once the post is ready to be published, date it and change the status to “published”

-Our RSS feed, Zapier, Buffer accounts are setup to automatically work together to link to the post from Twitter, Google+ and LinkedIn.
+Our RSS feed, Zapier, and Buffer accounts are setup to automatically work together to link to the post from Twitter, Google+ and LinkedIn.
-Link to the post from Hacker News, Reddit or other appropriate sites.
+You should also link to the post from Hacker News, Reddit, and any other appropriate sites.
-Move the Issue to "Live."
+Lastly, move the Issue to "Live."

 Research
 ========